Gloop SQL Services

-- Location - this is where the Gloop SQL Service will reside; its default value will be the folder where you started the wizard from
+- Location - where the Gloop SQL service will reside; its default value will be the folder where you started the wizard from

 - Connection Name - the name of the database that the service will connect to while developing the service, and by default when executing it

 - Query Type - the type of SQL statement the service will perform